lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 1. Use a tool, such as Caffe, to create and train a CNN inference model

-2. Run the created model through Model Optimizer to generate a set of Intermediate Representation (IR) files (.bin and .xml) that is optimized for use with the Inference Engine
+2. Run the created model through Model Optimizer to produce an optimized Intermediate Representation (IR) stored in files (.bin and .xml) for use with the Inference Engine

 3. The User Application then loads and runs models onto devices using the Inference Engine and the IR files